zartata/formula-parser/README.md

 }
 ```

-More examples of expressions can be found on [www.yoursimpleformula.com](http://www.yoursimpleformula.com) - the web application made using Formula Parser class.
+More examples can be found on [www.yoursimpleformula.com](http://www.yoursimpleformula.com) - the web application made using Formula Parser class.

 ###License